 - Forget the “clean plate rule.”
-Your child to stop eating when he or she feels full.
+Your child should stop eating when he or she feels full.

 - Don’t use food as a reward.
-Instead, reward good behaviors with a fun family activity (for example, go bowling rather than having ice cream).
+Instead, reward good behaviors with a fun family activity (for example, go bowling rather than have ice cream).

-Limit your child’s screen time to no more than 1 to 2 hours a day.
-Screen time includes playing video or computer games, surfing the Internet, texting, and watching TV or DVDs.
+- Limit your child’s screen time to no more than 2 hours a day.
+Screen time includes playing video or computer games, surfing the internet, texting, and watching TV or DVDs.
 Set a good example by limiting your own screen time, too.

-Help your child to find physical activities he or she enjoys.
+- Help your child find physical activities he or she enjoys.
 For example, your child might enjoy participating in team sports, dancing, playing outdoors, or doing volunteer work.

 Should I consider a weight-loss diet for my child?